Inspire Corporate Bond ETF (IBD)

 - Vulnerability to interest rate risk.

-- Ongoing: Market volatility and economic uncertainty.
+- Market volatility and economic uncertainty.

 - Expansion of ESG Investing: The increasing focus on ESG (Environmental, Social, and Governance) factors in investment decisions presents a significant growth opportunity for IBD.
 As more investors seek to align their portfolios with their values, the demand for ethically screened bond funds is likely to rise.
 The global ESG assets under management are projected to reach $50 trillion by 2025, indicating a substantial market opportunity.
 IBD can capitalize on this trend by further promoting its biblically responsible investing (BRI) approach and attracting investors seeking values-based fixed-income options.